developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 can be beneficial for code sharing, dependency management, and version control.

 However, there is no free lunch!
 As your codebase grows, managing builds become unavoidably complex and time-consuming.
-This time is billed on your organization and it can get quite costly.
+This build time is billed on your organization and it can get quite costly.

 In this blog post, we'll explore the challenges of building only changed